MohsenSa/Qbuzz/README.md

 5. Pass Safe(the main functionality of the app)
 6. QR Code Scanner(optional section of the app to scan QR Codes)
 7. Profile(providing info on the user, profile photo change and much more!)
-8. Setting(providing option to choose the prefered language of the app, Persian or English)
+8. Setting(providing option to choose the prefered language of the app as well as signout)
 9. About(provide info on the app developer)

 ## Explaining page 5:(Pass Safe)